Free Shipping on orders over $100

 Yes, Our bodies also make Cannabinoids called Endocannabinoids.

-The Endocannabinoid System’s primary function is to maintain balance in the body, known as homeostasis and research suggests that it may be one of the single most important systems in our entire bodies.
-The ECS has receptors placed throughout our body, called CB1 and CB2 receptors, which the endocannabinoids attach themselves to, and help maintain a balance and harmony for a healthy body.
+The Endocannabinoid System’s primary function is to maintain balance in the body, known as homeostasis, and research suggests that it may be one of the single most important systems in our entire bodies.
+The ECS has receptors placed throughout our body, called CB1 and CB2 receptors, which the endocannabinoids attach themselves to and help maintain balance and harmony for a healthy body.

 This is why we are so receptive to the benefits of cannabinoids like CBD.
 Cannabinoids also interact with receptors to supplement the ECS and help regulate our bodies to work at the most optimal function.